Bermuda - Wreck Diving

 Divers need to consider that hotels close to the sites for good diving are not always close to the best land sightseeing.
 There isn't much to see or do at the Southern End of Bermuda except for the new Royal Naval Dockyard, a complex of museums, restaurants and craft shops.
 However, ferry service leaves regularly from the Dockyard to the city of Hamilton.

 However, it is not your location that determines which wrecks you will dive on a particular day.
-Wind plays the deciding role in which wrecks can be dived on a particular day.
+The wind plays the deciding role in which wrecks can be dived on a particular day.
 Set out alone in the middle of the Atlantic, Bermuda's diving can get blown out for several days at a time, even during summer.

 With 30 wrecks on the diving milk run list, it is impossible to see them all on a single vacation.
 Nothing wrong with that.
 The diving, the beautiful islands and the unusual variety of other activities are all good excuses to keep returning.